-7.5 St. John the Evangelist Church
+7.5 St. John the Evangelist Church (Chapel of Ease)

 St. John's Church Exterior

 St. John's church is situated off the Buxton Old Road in Buglawton.
 The building dates from 1840, and encompasses a single main room without pillars, and a screened off narthex under the organ loft.